Lightstreamer/Lightstreamer-example-StockList-client-midlet/README.md

 ## Build

-If you want to skip the build and deploy processes of this demo please note that you can click the image or link above to download a MIDP 2.0 `.jad` file to your phone.
+If you want to skip the build and deploy processes of this demo, please note that you can click the image or link above to download a MIDP 2.0 `.jad` file to your phone.
 As an alternative, point your mobile browser to the URL, to choose between `.jad` and `.jar`: http://demos.lightstreamer.com/midlet/ .
 Once installed on your phone, run the midlet, allow the network connections, choose the access point id prompted, and wait for the connection to be established (as shown in the top green bar).<br>

-Otherwise, if you want to procede with the compilation of own version of this demo please consider that this example is comprised of the following folders:
+Otherwise, if you want to procede with the compilation of own version of this demo, please consider that this example is comprised of the following folders:
 * `src`<br>
   Contains the sources to build the java application.